AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform designed to provide a comprehensive business management solution.
+W3 Suite is a multi-tenant enterprise platform offering a comprehensive business management solution.
 It integrates CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules within a structured monorepo.
-The platform features a distinctive WindTre glassmorphism design, robust security via OAuth2/OIDC with MFA, and PostgreSQL with Row Level Security for tenant isolation.
+The platform features a unique WindTre glassmorphism design, robust security via OAuth2/OIDC with MFA, and PostgreSQL with Row Level Security for tenant isolation.
 A complementary Brand Interface HQ system enables centralized control and cross-tenant management.
 The project aims to deliver a scalable, secure, and robust platform addressing diverse business needs.

 # User Preferences